daniel5151/gdbstub/docs/transition_guide.md

 `0.6` introduces a large number of breaking changes to the public APIs, and will require quite a bit more more "hands on" porting than previous `gdbstub` upgrades.

+The following guide is a best-effort attempt to document all the changes, but there are some parts that may be missing / incomplete.

 ##### General API change - _lots_ of renaming + exported type reorganization

 Many types have been renamed, and many import paths have changed in `0.6`.